-The Group currently organises its operations into two operating divisions, which also represent the operating segments of the Group for financial reporting purposes, namely sales and distribution of piped gas and related products and gas connection.
+The Group currently organises its operations into two operating divisions, which also represent the operating segments of the Group for financial reporting purposes, namely sales and distribution of piped gas and related products, and gas connection.
 They represent two major lines of business engaged by the Group.
 The principal activities of the operating and reportable segments are as follows:

-Sales and distribution of piped gas and related products Gas connection
+Sales and distribution of piped - Sales of piped gas (mainly natural gas) and gas related gas and related products household appliances Gas connection Construction of gas pipeline networks under gas connection contracts

-- Sales of piped gas (mainly natural gas) and gas related household appliances - Construction of gas pipeline networks under gas connection contracts - Sales from gas related household appliances contribute to less than 5% of the Group's total revenue.
+\ Sales from gas related household appliances contributed to less than 5% of the Group's total revenue.

-Segments results represent the profit before taxation earned by each segment, excluding interest income, finance costs, share of results of associates, share of results of joint ventures, other gains (losses), net and unallocated corporate expenses such as central administration costs and directors' salaries.
+Segments results represent the profit before taxation earned by each segment, excluding finance costs, share of results of associates, share of results of joint ventures, other gains, net and unallocated corporate expenses such as central administration costs and directors' salaries.
 These are reported to the Executive Directors for the purposes of resource allocation and assessment of segment performance.